 All Starchy Vegetables

-In addition to the starchy vegetables currently zero points (like peas and butternut squash), these items will also be zero points.
+In addition to the starchy vegetables currently zero points (like peas and butternut squash), these items are also zero points.

 - All potatoes, including red, white, and sweet